sheilasaia/agu-2019-coding-help-desk/README.md

 We (the volunteers) also ❤️coding and are always looking to make new friends in the coding community.
 Please stop by and chat about coding amazingness with us.

 3. How do I sign-up to volunteer as a tutor at the Coding Help Desk? <br> <br>
-If you're interested in volunteering, you can either fill out [this Goolge form](https://forms.gle/dUSD39i9pUWw7vKs9) or, if you feel comfortable, submit a GitHub pull request with your edits to the sign-up table below.
-Make sure to fill in (1) your name, (2) your email, and (3) which coding language(s) you're comfortable with tutoring.
+If you're interested in volunteering, please fill out [this Goolge form](https://forms.gle/dUSD39i9pUWw7vKs9).
+The form will close on December 1, 2019 but you're welcome to stop by during code desk hours to help if you didn't sign up before that date.

 4. How do I sign-up to present a demo with the Coding Help Desk? <br> <br>
-If you're interested in presenting, you can either fill out [this Goolge form](https://forms.gle/dUSD39i9pUWw7vKs9) or, if you feel comfortable, submit a GitHub pull request with your edits to the sign-up table below.
-Make sure to fill in (1) your name, (3) your email, and (3) the title of your demo.
-Demos are scheduled to be 10 minutes long with 5 minutes for questions and transition.
-However, we're flexible and can coordinate with you if you'd like a longer time slot.
+If you're interested in presenting a demo, please fill out [this Goolge form](https://forms.gle/dUSD39i9pUWw7vKs9).
+The form will close on December 1, 2019.

 5. I'm interested in helping to spread the word about the Coding Help Desk.
 How can I help with this? <br> <br>
 Please send an email to Sheila at ssaia at ncsu dot edu and let her know that you're interested in spreading the word about the Coding Help Desk.
 She'll send along a flier that you can share with others